centiservice/mats3/README.md

 The entire state of a _Mats Flow_ is kept in the message's envelope.
 No state is kept on the service instances (nodes / pods / hosts / servers - whatever unit carries the service instances' JVMs).

-This means that a service instance may be shut down without any consequence.
-If there are multiple instances, the other instances will just continue consuming from those queues as if nothing has happened (they might get a bit more load than when they shared it with the now-offline instance).
+This means that a service instance may be shut down without any consequences, and without the need of taking it out of any cluster or load balancer - it simply disconnects from the message broker.
+If there are multiple instances, the other instances will just continue consuming from those queues as if nothing has happened (they might get some more load than when they shared it with the now-offline instance).
 If there are no instances of this service left, inbound messages targeting this service's Endpoints' Stages will just be queued up on the broker's queues - and when a service instance comes back online, its Mats Endpoints will start consuming again, and the Mats Flows will continue as if nothing